Anton Ferdinand: Queens Park Rangers

 On 31 August 2011, Sunderland accepted a bid from Queens Park Rangers for Ferdinand.
 The transfer was confirmed on 1 September.
 He made his debut on 12 September, playing the full 90 minutes, alongside Danny Gabbidon in a 0–0 draw with Newcastle United at Loftus Road.
 On 23 October, in a match between QPR and Chelsea, Ferdinand alleged racial abuse by Chelsea captain, John Terry, claiming Terry called him a "fucking black cunt" during the game; a claim denied by Terry.
 On 1 November, the Metropolitan Police announced a formal investigation into the allegations.
 On 1 February 2012 at Westminster Magistrates' Court, Terry was accused of a racially aggravated public order offence in relation to the game at Loftus Road on 23 October.
 He entered a not-guilty plea and stood trial on 9 July.
-On 13 July, after a four-day trial, Terry was acquitted.
+On 13 July, following a four-day trial, Terry was acquitted.
 In July, following the court hearing Terry was charged by The Football Association with "using abusive and/or insulting words and/or behaviour towards Ferdinand and which included a reference to colour and/or race contrary to FA Rule E3[2]".
-In September 2012, after a four-day hearing, he was found guilty, banned for four games and fined £220,000.
+In September 2012, following a four-day hearing, he was found guilty, banned for four games and fined £220,000.
 On 9 August 2013, Ferdinand was released by Queens Park Rangers in an effort to cut costs, the club having been relegated to the Championship.